-Drug Court FAQ
+Drug Treatment Court FAQ

-- Do drug courts save money?
+Do drug courts save money?

-- All participants be subject to random and frequent searches of their person, vehicle and home
+- All participants be subject to random and frequent searches of their person, vehicle and home.

 - Evaluation of the Lewiston Family Treatment Drug Court A Process and Intermediate Outcome Evaluation (PDF)